Fighting in Gaza abates, but truce hopes look fragile

 Diplomatic efforts led by U.S. Secretary of State John Kerry to end the conflict have shown little sign of progress.
 Israel and Hamas have set conditions that appear irreconcilable.

 Hamas wants an end to the Israeli-Egyptian economic blockade of Gaza before agreeing to halt hostilities.
-Israel has signalled it could make concessions towards that end, but only if Gaza's militant groups are stripped of their weapons.
+Israel has signaled it could make concessions toward that end, but only if Gaza's militant groups are stripped of their weapons.

 "Hamas must be permanently stripped of its missiles and tunnels in a supervised manner," Economy Minister Naftali Bennett said, "In return we will agree to a host of economic alleviations," the security cabinet member said on Facebook.